optologic/meta-optologic/README-tdx.md

 ## Supported Hardware

 The following displays are supported:
+ - OPTO Logic 5" Display with ILI2117 touchscreen and backlight
  - OPTO Logic 7" Display with ILI2117 touchscreen and backlight
+ - OPTO Logic 10" Display with ILI2117 touchscreen and backlight

 The following SoMs platforms are supported:
  - Toradex Verdin AM62